kerry-tokyo/kerry-tokyo/README.md

 ## 😘 Hi there, I'm Kerry, a Graphic and Web designer currently living in Tokyo.

 ### Work
-Up to now, I have worked as a designer in the graphic areas such as printing and CI.
-Since becoming a freelance a year and a half ago, I've expanded my work to the web and tried out different technologies/tools. → React, TypeScript, Gatsby, Next.js, Hugo, CSS modules and more...
+So far, I have worked as a designer in graphic fields such as printing and CI.
+Since becoming a freelance a year and a half ago, I have expanded my work to the web and tried different technologies/tools. → React, TypeScript, Gatsby, Next.js, Hugo, CSS module, etc...

+I'm good at component-oriented UI design and I love it.
+(That is, React)

 ### Present
-While working on graphic design, I am developing a web service using Next.js and Firebase with my acquaintance.
+I'm also developing a web service using Next.js and Firebase.
 It will be released by October of this year.

 ### Future
 After the service currently under development has been released, I will leave freelance and join a new team (company), so I plan to find a job change destination.